-- Prohibit the use of medical experts with an actual or apparent conflict of interest in Title IX investigations. - Prohibit the issuance of divergent Title IX investigation reports. - Inform the victims of sexual assault about their option to report the incident to law enforcement, the university, both or neither. - Institute an in-person sexual assault prevention course or presentation for all freshmen and incoming transfer students and an electronic course or presentation for all other students. - Prohibit compensation for medical procedures and related charges from medical professionals convicted of a felony. - Had a third party review the Title IX office and policies before the end of the 2018-19 academic year and provide it to the State Budget Office, the House and Senate Higher Education appropriations subcommittees and the fiscal agencies.
-A third party review would take place every three years after the 2018-19 academic year. - Require that the governing board and the president or chancellor shall receive not less than quarterly reports from the Title IX office on aggregated data on sexual misconduct.
+- Prohibit the use of medical experts with an actual or apparent conflict of interest in Title IX investigations. - Prohibit the issuance of divergent Title IX investigation reports. - Inform the victims of sexual assault about their option to report the incident to law enforcement, the university, both or neither. - Institute an in-person sexual assault prevention course or presentation for all freshmen and incoming transfer students and an electronic course or presentation for all other students. - Prohibit compensation for medical procedures and related charges from medical professionals convicted of a felony. - Have a third party review the Title IX office and policies every three years after the 2018-19 academic year and provide it to the State Budget Office, the House and Senate Higher Education appropriations subcommittees and the fiscal agencies. - Require that the governing board and the president or chancellor shall receive not less than quarterly reports from the Title IX office on aggregated data on sexual misconduct.
 A governing body member may request a Title IX report against an employee.
 The universities must protect the anonymity of complainants in the reports. - Require a school's Title IX office to notify the president or chancellor and the governing board about allegations against an employee where more than one Title IX complaint resulted in a no misconduct filing and to take steps to ensure the complaint is being investigated thoroughly. - Certify to the state budget director that the president or chancellor and one governing body board member have reviewed all Title IX reports involving university employees.